emerald-dao/emerald-academy-v2/src/lib/content/tutorials/capability-controllers/en/readme.md

 ## Old vs. New: Creating a Public Capability

-First we want to store the greeting resource in a user's storage, and then allow the public to read the greeting variable.
+First we want to save the greeting resource in a user's storage, and then allow the public to read the greeting variable.

 Here is the old way of doing that:
 ```cadence